This barley salad with herbs and lemon will expand your grain horizon!

 - Add cooled barley to the dressing in the bowl, stir gently.

-- Add scallions, herbs and carrots, a pinch of salt and pepper and mix throughly.
+- Add scallions, herbs and carrots, and mix throughly.

 - Serve cold or at room temperature.